open-data-fabric/open-data-fabric/rfcs/009-ingest-source-state.md

 - `odf/etag` - for state identifiers similar to `ETag` HTTP header
 - `odf/last-modified` - for RFC3338 timestamps with meaning similar to `Last-Modified` HTTP header

-One predefined source ID will me added:
+One predefined source ID will be added:
-- `odf/polling` - refering to the source specified in the `SetPollingSource` metadata event
+- `odf/polling` - referring to the source specified in the `SetPollingSource` metadata event

 Both fields will be plain strings and not enums allowing different implementations to define their own extensions.